danmaclean/finding-causative-mutations/reference.md

 :	[http://www.usadellab.org/cms/?page=trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)

 Kmer
 :	A sequence of length `k`.
 Often used to describe the population of all `k`-length sub-sequences of a larger sequence or sequence set, such as a set of reads.

+Whole Genome Shotgun
+:	A sequencing method whereby the chromosomes are shattered into fragments and each sequenced individually.